How To Get A Mortgage If Leeds Building Society Declines You

 Between three to six weeks, depending on the complexity of the application.

-If it’s a straightforward, standard application with no adverse credit, sufficient disposable income and a healthy deposit then Leeds, much like all other large mortgage lenders, would look to complete their process towards the lower end of this timescale.
+If it’s a straightforward, standard application with no adverse credit, sufficient disposable income, and a healthy deposit, then Leeds, like all other large mortgage lenders, would look to complete its process towards the lower end of this timescale.

 What to do if you’ve been declined for a mortgage by Leeds Building Society

-If you’ve had a mortgage declined by Leeds Building Society or think you’re about to be, here are the steps to take to give yourself the best chance of salvaging your plans.
+If you’ve had a mortgage declined by Leeds Building Society or think you’re about to be, here are the steps to give yourself the best chance of salvaging your plans.

-So many people make the mistake of rushing out to another lender in the hope of getting a better outcome the second time around, but if you don’t know the market inside out, there’s no guarantee that things will be any different than they were on this occasion.
+So many people make the mistake of rushing out to another lender to get a better outcome the second time.
+Still, if you don’t know the market inside out, there’s no guarantee that things will be any different than they were on this occasion.

-By rushing into a second application straight away, you’d be running the risk of another rejection, and too many finance applications over such a short period can negatively impact your credit report.
-This might set your plans even further back by jeopardising any future mortgage applications.
-Also, bear in mind that the associated costs of starting an application with another lender at the wrong time could be quite high.
+By rushing into a second application straight away, you’d be running the risk of another rejection.
+Too many finance applications over such a short period can negatively impact your credit report.
+This might further your plans by jeopardising any future mortgage applications.
+Also, remember that the associated costs of starting an application with another lender at the wrong time could be quite high.

 Gather all of the facts